dekuNukem/Nintendo_Switch_Reverse_Engineering/spi_flash_notes.md

 |                 | `x204A`          | Switch=`x68`, PC=`x08`                                          |
 |                 | `x204B`          | Always zero                                                     |
 | --              | --               | The layout is repeated according to saved pairings              |

+## x3000 Pairing info (factory)

+It copies and uses the pairing info from here to 0x2000.

+## x4000 Pairing info (factory2)

+It copies the pairing info from here to 0x3000, checks if OK and erases it.

+## x5000 Shipment

+The first byte is probably set to x1 on new Joy-Con.
+Switch makes sure to set it to 0.

 ## x6000 Factory Configuration and Calibration